X-ray Techniques in Forensic Analysis: XRD, XRF and X-ray Imaging

 Forensic applications across exhibit types

 Most casework uses XRD and XRF together.
-XRF tells you the elements; XRD tells you the crystalline phase those elements are arranged into.
-The exhibit categories below recur in NET MCQs and short-answer questions.
+XRF identifies the elements; XRD identifies the crystalline phase those elements form.
+The exhibit categories below illustrate how the techniques are paired in practice.

 | Exhibit | Question to answer | Best technique | Why |